Counseling & Support Groups

 A few weeks after the funeral, you’ll begin to notice family and friends going back to their normal routines.
 It’s not meant to be hurtful in any way.
 They just aren’t grieving at the level you are.
 And while they may offer to be there for you and “to call them if you need something,” the truth is they really don’t know what to do or even say to you.

 Another thing that may happen is people avoiding you or even the topic of how you are doing.
 They are truly afraid to ask for fear it might upset you.
-As a society we are not very educated about how to deal with grievers.
+As a society, we are not very educated about how to deal with grievers.
 Think about it.
 When was this topic ever discussed in your school or at the dinner table?
 Maybe the “sadness” was discussed briefly at the passing of an elderly relative only to be “swept under the rug” and never discussed again.
 So many generations were taught to stay strong and put on a happy face during difficult times.

 Which only teaches you to avoid the subject and not show any emotion.
-Grief is a roller coaster of emotions that can flare up at anytime and you should realize that whatever you might be feeling is normal.
+Grief is a roller coaster of emotions that can flare up at any time and you should realize that whatever you might be feeling is normal.

-Typically, the groups are seated in a circle so you can see each other.
+Typically, the counseling and support groups are seated in a circle so you can see each other.
 There are a few rules about confidentiality and not talking too much so that everyone has a turn.
 The attendees go around the room, with the help of a facilitator, and spend a few minutes discussing what they have been dealing with lately in terms of their grief.
 You see, everyone’s grief journey is different.
-There is no formula for how long it will take for you to find acceptance, purpose and joy again.
+There is no formula for how long it will take for you to find acceptance, purpose, and joy again.

 You’ll learn quickly that what’s happening to you may be happening to others, in terms of how others are treating you, and even have a laugh about what they may be saying.
-Well intentioned as it sounds, phrases like, “He’s in a better place” or “It was just his time” don’t do a thing to help you.
+Well-intentioned as it sounds, phrases like, “He’s in a better place” or “It was just his time” don’t do a thing to help you.
 In fact, they may infuriate you.

 The benefits of attending a grief support group include learning some coping strategies to get through a particularly hard day.
 And perhaps you have a significant date ahead or it’s a holiday.
-They will have some ideas on what to expect during these especially hard times.
+Counseling and support groups will have some ideas on what to expect during these especially hard times.
 And you’ll make some new friends that you’ll feel more comfortable being around now and into the future.
 We’ve seen lifelong friendships created at grief support groups.
 Especially with women who have lost a spouse or parents who have lost a child.